ecobee/juno-workshop-july2020/README.md

 ### MovieDB API Access

 In order to make requests to the MovieDB API, you will need to create an account and obtain an API key.

 If you don't already have one, you can create an account [here](https://www.themoviedb.org/account/signup).
-Once your account is created, you can obtain an API key by going to **Settings** > **API**.
-You will then need to replace the placeholder API key in the app with the key you generate.

-Please take a moment to do this now and make sure you are able to load the app and call the API.
-If you are having trouble with this, please reach out to a mentor.
+Once your account is created, you can follow the steps in the [environment variables documentation](docs/environment_variables.md) we've included. **Please take a moment to do this now and make sure you are able to load the app and call the API.** If you are having trouble with this, please reach out to a mentor.

 ## General Pairing Notes